vnprc/tx-relay-playground/README.md

 just create-tx 2 0.05
 ```

-The transaction will:
+The transaction will be:
-1. 📡 Be detected by the corresponding relay server
+1. detected by the corresponding relay server
-2. 🌐 Be broadcast to the Nostr network
+2. broadcast to the nostr network
-3. 🌐 Be received by the other relay server
+3. received by the other relay server
-4. 📡 Be submitted to the other Bitcoin node
+4. submitted to the other bitcoin node

 #### Monitor Transaction Flow